neil-unomaha/CIF_CYBR_8950/Milestone 2.md

 ![swagger](https://user-images.githubusercontent.com/38234505/75951890-cb668e00-5e72-11ea-9d7d-0d9364429e6c.PNG)

 It is important to note that the lock symbol next to each endpoint indicates that the a token is required to be passed in for each request.
-This is the string that we created and stored within the `CIF_TOKEN` environment variable earlier.
+This is the string that was created and stored within the `CIF_TOKEN` environment variable earlier.
 Click the **Authorize** button and add the token.

 Once you add the token, you should be able to interact with the api in the GUI.  click the **Try it Out** button which toggles the endpoint, then click **Execute**.